WVCW (FM)

 WVCW (99.5 MHz) is a non-commercial FM radio station licensed to Wilmington, Delaware.
-Owned by VCY America, the station serves the Delaware Valley, including Philadelphia.
+Owned by VCY America, the station serves the Philadelphia metropolitan area, including Philadelphia.
 The WVCW transmitter is located 8 miles north of downtown Wilmington on Bellows Drive, less than 1/4 mile from the Pennsylvania state line.
 Besides a standard analog transmission, WVCW broadcasts over HD Radio.

 The station is best known for its 67-year legacy as WJBR and WJBR-FM, a Delaware-targeted adult contemporary station, which was consistently rated as one of the top stations in the Wilmington area, even amidst competition from Philadelphia stations.